IlyaDavydov/webdocuforunivlm/docs/quickstart.md

 print(output)
 ```
 ### **Depth Estimation**
-- This is an example of Depth Estimation with the use of "*depth-anything-large*"
+- This is an example of Depth Estimation with the use of "*AppledepthPro*"
 ```python
 from univlm.Model import unify
 from PIL import Image